 Advertisement

-In the main picture above, the corresponding angles are labeled "a" and "b."
-They have the same angle.
+In the main picture above, angles "a" and "b" have the same angle.
 You can always find the corresponding angles by looking for the F formation (either forward or backward), highlighted in red.
 Here is another example in the picture below.

 John Pauly is a middle school math teacher who uses a variety of ways to explain corresponding angles to his students.
 He says that many of his students struggle to identify these angles in a diagram.